John Garfield is a Fighter, Inspires Hollywood’s Future Rebels, Asks for His Man-Maker, and Just May Give You $200.

 Julius Jacob Garfinkle was born March 4, 1913.
 Julie, as the future movie star would always be called by those who knew him best, spent his first years in a two room tenement on Rivington Street in New York’s Lower East Side.
 His parents, David and Hannah Garfinkle, came to the US in 1919 to escape the religious pogroms against Russia’s Jewish population.

 Still, young Julie was a cheerful child, thanks to the optimistic spirit of his mother.
-Unfortunately, Hannah Garfinkle would die in 1920.
+Unfortunately, Hannah Garfinkle died in 1920.
 Julie’s father, not knowing how to cope, didn’t tell his oldest son of Hannah’s passing until weeks later.

 “They shipped me off to an uncle’s house, telling me only that my mother was ill.
 When I returned a few weeks later, I naturally expected to find her there.
 When I finally realized why she wasn’t, the shock was harder to bear because I’d had no preparation for it.”